-- Check with building department for size of structures exempt from permits. - ✓ As "owner-builder" you are the responsible party of record on such a permit.
-If your work is being performed by a contractor, you may protect yourself from possible liability if the contractor applies for the proper permit in his or her name. - If you plan to do your own work, including all of the trade work, then you may apply for the permit. - Frequent practices of unlicensed contractors is to secure "ownerbuilder" building and trades permits, erroneously implying that the property owner is providing his or her own labor and material personally. - It would benefit you to hire a licensed contractor to perform the trade work. - Permits are valid for work to begin within six months. - ✓ Permits expire if no work is performed for longer than 180 days.
+- ✓ As "owner-builder" you are the responsible party of record on such a permit.
+If your work is being performed by a contractor, you may protect yourself from possible liability if the contractor applies for the proper permit in his or her name. - ✓ If you plan to do your own work, including all of the trade work, then you may apply for the permit. - NOTICE: The State law requires you to occupy the structure for 2 years after such work has been completed. - Frequent practices of unlicensed contractors is to secure "ownerbuilder" building and trades permits, erroneously implying that the property owner is providing his or her own labor and material personally. - It would benefit you to hire a licensed contractor to perform the trade work. - ✓ Permits are valid for work to begin within six months.